Assessing Relative Volatility/Intermittency/Energy Dissipation: Abstract

 \section{Abstract}

-We introduce the notion of relative volatility/intermittency and demonstrate how relative volatility statistics can be used to estimate consistently the temporal variation of volatility/intermittency even when the data of interest are generated by a non-semimartingale, or a Brownian semistationary process in particular.
-While this estimation method is motivated by the assessment of relative energy dissipation in empirical data of turbulence, we apply it also to energy price data.
-Moreover, we develop a probabilistic asymptotic theory for relative power variations of Brownian semistationary processes and Brownian semimartingales and discuss how it can be used for inference on relative volatility/intermittency.
+We introduce the notion of relative volatility/intermittency and demonstrate how relative volatility statistics can be used to estimate consistently the temporal variation of volatility/intermittency when the data of interest are generated by a non-semimartingale, or a Brownian semistationary process in particular.
+This estimation method is motivated by the assessment of relative energy dissipation in empirical data of turbulence, but it is also applicable in other areas.
+We develop a probabilistic asymptotic theory for realised relative power variations of Brownian semistationary processes, and introduce inference methods based on the theory.
+We also discuss how to extend the asymptotic theory to other classes of processes exhibiting stochastic volatility/intermittency.
+As an empirical application, we study relative energy dissipation in data of atmospheric turbulence.

 {\it Keywords:} Brownian semistationary process, energy dissipation, intermittency, power variation, turbulence, volatility.

 {\it 2010 Mathematics Subject Classification:} 62M09 (Primary), 76F55 (Secondary)